simonprickett/iss-tracker/README.md

 TODO picture of it running on a Badger2040w.

-I'm going to be doing a live stram about this project on Wednesday 17th January 2024 at 10:30am UTC.
+I'm going to be doing a live stream about this project on Wednesday 17th January 2024 at 10:30am UTC.
 [Watch it here](https://www.youtube.com/watch?v=zSsMsijupz0) and don't forget to subscribe and get notified whenever I'm live.
 Thanks!

 ## Back End Cloud Function